The Ask

 When In-Person Becomes a Differentiator, Not a Drawback

 Richmond needed messaging that would resonate with ROI-driven professionals demanding proof.
-The program had strong outcomes and an invested faculty, but these strengths weren’t breaking through.
+The program had strong outcomes and an invested faculty, but these strengths weren’t breaking through or reaching the desired audience.

 What We Did: